Which DVB-T card/device should I buy?

 There is basically no difference in the performance of USB2 devices (note USB 1.1 can not handle HDTV broadcasts) compared to PCI versions, the choice is usually dependent on whether you wish to have an internal solution (install and forget) with no boxes hanging around the desktop, or you are happy to have device outside your desktop, but with the advantage of being able to use them with a notebook or move them easily to another PC without having to open up your PC case, etc.

-We have chosen to market only two versions of the single tuner USB2 device, a very small traditional can tuner - the TinyUSB2 Receiver which is very well supported under all platforms (having Mac, Linux, WDM, 64 bit and BDA drivers) and the USB Hybrid, which supports both digital and analogue TV, and has analogue inputs.
+We have chosen to market three versions of the single tuner USB2 device, a very small traditional can tuner - the Tubestick Receiver which is very well supported under all platforms (having Mac, Linux, WDM, 64 bit and BDA drivers), the USB Hybrid, which supports both digital and analogue TV (with analogue inputs) and an another Australian first release the Dabby the first Digital Audio Broadcast (DAB+) device released in Australia

 For those requiring Dual Tuner external solution, we have developed the TinyTwin, two tuner in a very small pen-drive type housing, using only one RF input and one USB2 port.

-PCI Based Multiple tuners
+PCI/e Based Multiple tuners

-One tuner or Dual Tuner?
+One tuner or multiple tuners?

 We Got You Covered